shihuitay/shihuitay/README.md

 # Hi, I'm Shi Hui Tay 👋

 ## About Me
-- 🎓 I'm a Data Scientist/Researcher with a Master's degree in Data Science.
+- 🎓 I'm a Data Scientist with a Master's degree in Data Science.
-- 💻 Proficient in Python and R, with a strong focus on Computer Vision applications.
-- 🤖 I have a keen interest in extracting meaningful information from unstructured data.
-- 👁️‍🗨️ My fascination lies in the realm of Computer Vision, where I love exploring how AI can interpret and understand visual data from the world around us.
+- 💻 Current focus: LLM applications

 ## Connect with Me
 Feel free to reach out for collaborations or just a chat about data science!